 For all NICE and IAPT’s insistence on an “evidence base” for policy and funding, there is no real evidence that work is in any general sense good for people with mental health difficulties, and especially those with more severe and enduring conditions.
-Waddell and Burton’s report is, in fact, extremely ambivalent about the efficacy of employment for people suffering mental health of difficulties:
+Under Tony Blair, the DWP commissioned a report from the Centre for Psychosocial and Disability Research, University of Cardiff to gather evidence for the assertion that work is good for you.
+Waddell and Burton’s report in 2006 has become the most quoted workfare authority on the efficacy of work for physical and mental health.[i]
+Paradoxically, it is extremely ambivalent about the efficacy of employment for people suffering mental health of difficulties:

 The current review shows that work is not harmful to the psychiatric condition or mental health of people with severe mental illness although, conversely, it has no direct beneficial impact on their mental condition either.
 However, the balance of the indirect evidence is that it is beneficial for their overall well-being.

 There is limited evidence about the impact of (return to) work on (people with) mild/moderate mental health problems, despite their epidemiological and social importance.
 However, there is much more evidence on ‘stress’, which may be the best modern exemplar of common mental health problems.

 There are no objective or agreed criteria for the definition or measurement of stressors or stress responses, or for the diagnosis of any clinical syndrome of ‘stress’.
 These conceptual and methodological problems create considerable uncertainty about psychosocial hazards, about psychosocial harms, and about the relationship between them .[ii]